 The vendor collaboration interface exposes a limited set of information about purchase orders, invoices, and consignment stock to external vendor users.
 From this interface, a vendor can also reply to requests for quotation (RFQs), and view and edit basic company information.

-This topic explains how to set up vendor collaboration in Finance and Operations.
-It also describes how to set up a workflow to provision new vendor collaboration users, and manage the security roles for these users.
+This topic explains how to set up vendor collaboration in Microsoft Dynamics 365 for Finance and Operations.
+It also explains how to set up a workflow to provision new vendor collaboration users, and how to manage the security roles for those users.

 Set up vendor collaboration security roles

 A procurement professional or a vendor that has enough permissions can request that a contact person be provisioned as a user by enabling Provision vendor user on the contact person record.
 During the provisioning process, user permissions are selected for the new external user, and the new vendor user request is submitted.
 It's important that you correctly set up the user permissions that are available for selection in the vendor user request.
 Otherwise, vendors might be granted access to information that they should not have access to in Finance and Operations.